Akashnil/static_solver/README.md

 # Poker Bot
 This python script allows the user to play a simplified game similar to Heads-up No Limit poker vs a fixed computer strategy.
-The goal of this mini-project is to find out how well humans can perform vs the bot from a sample of hands.
+The goal of this project is to find out how well humans can perform vs the bot from a sample of hands.

 # Rules of the Game
 - Players start each hand with a stack of 81 chips and antes 1 chip each before cards are dealt.